towhid7667/pide-piper-api/README.md

 # JOTTER API

-A Node.js-based Google Drive clone API with features like file upload, folder management, and user authentication.
+A Node.js-based JOTTER API with features like file upload, folder management, and user authentication.

 ## Features